htrc/HTRC-Solr-EF-Setup/docs/README-Solr-Cloud.txt

 Finally, each solr node in the cluster needs to run its own Jetty server.
 To set these up, run:

+  TOPUP-SOLR-JETTY.sh

+to allow the Jetty server to support CORS, and require login to access the admin pages.

+Then:

   htrc-ef-solr-setup-local-disk-all.sh

 Compilation